 The Master of Arts degree program is focused on building conceptual and research skills that will allow students to become lifelong critical investigators of cross-cultural interactions.
 While our focus is on the African American experience, our program approaches that experience in the context of global processes and in terms of its relationship to other groups such as Latinos, Asians, European Americans, Africans, and Native Americans.

 Candidates for the Master of Arts in African American Studies must hold a bachelor’s degree from an accredited institution.
 Because of the broad focus of this program, there are no specific undergraduate concentration requirements except that the student must have completed some study in both the humanities and the social sciences.
 Graduate Record Examination (GRE) General Tests are required of all applicants.

-The course requirements for the master’s degree in African American Studies consist of GRS AA 871 African American History and CAS AA 580 History of Racial Thought, plus six additional courses in African American Studies, for a total of eight courses or 32 credit hours:
+The course requirements for the master’s degree in African American Studies consist of GRS AA 871 African American History and either GRS AA808 Seminar: Ethnic, Race, and Minority Relations or CAS AA 580 History of Racial Thought, plus six additional courses in African American Studies, for a total of eight courses or 32 credit hours:

 • CAS AA 501/502 Topics in African American Literature

 • CAS AA 504 African American and Asian American Women Writers

 • CAS AA 507 Literature of the Harlem Renaissance